 You can break down the 60 minutes into shorter blocks of time throughout the day to fit it in and to keep your child’s interest.
 For example, start your day with 10 minutes of brisk walking to school or the bus stop, come home from school and let your kids jump on the trampoline for another 20 minutes.
 Then, take them to soccer practice for 30 minutes.
 And, if your child is active on the playground at school, that counts, too.

 These short blocks throughout the day all add up to 60 minutes of physical activity.
 If your child is not regularly active now, start slowly and build from there.
-One great way to keep track of your child’s activity is with a fitness tracker like the Garmin Vivofit Jr. It comes in a variety of fun designs with a comfortable band that kids can slip on and off.
+One great way to keep track of your child’s activity is with a fitness tracker like the Garmin Vivofit Jr. (available on amazon).
+It comes in a variety of fun designs with a comfortable band that kids can slip on and off.
 Kids can wear it everywhere from the playground to the pool and from a bike ride to the backyard to help them keep track of their activity level.

 Not every child is interested in playing an organized sport such as basketball or soccer.
 And, if you child is no longer having fun on a team or with a sport, it’s probably time to explore other options.
 So, think outside the court and look for other non-organized activities that your child might enjoy.

 Some kids might not be into playing on a team, but they might love rock climbing or hiking.
 Maybe they don’t want to have to go to a practice every night, but they may want to have a dance party in the basement daily.